nkdAgility/NKDAgility.com/site/content/resources/blog/2014/2014-10-16-uncommitted-changes-messing-sync-git-visual-studio/index.md

 ---
+title: Uncommitted changes messing up your sync in Git with Visual Studio
+date: 2014-10-16
+author: MrHinsh
 id: "10732"
-title: "Uncommitted changes messing up your sync in Git with Visual Studio"
-date: "2014-10-16"
-categories:
-  - "tools-and-techniques"
-tags:
-  - "dvcs"
-  - "git"
-  - "svcs"
-  - "visual-studio-2013"
-  - "visual-studio"
-coverImage: "naked-alm-git-2-2.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "uncommitted-changes-messing-sync-git-visual-studio"
+slug: uncommitted-changes-messing-sync-git-visual-studio
 aliases:
 - /blog/uncommitted-changes-messing-sync-git-visual-studio
+tags:
+- dvcs
+- git
+- svcs
+- visual-studio-2013
+- visual-studio
+categories:
+- tools-and-techniques
+coverImage: naked-alm-git-2-2.png

 ---

 Sometimes when you try to Pull changes from the server to your local repository you get a "cannot pull because there are uncommitted changes".
 This is uncommitted changes messing up your sync